 Throughout the year, Lowell School releases student directory information to various public agencies, media, and civic groups.
 This information is used in press releases on school activities, parent group activities, and reports to public agencies.
 Directory information includes the student's name, address, telephone number, date and place of birth, participation in school activities, height and weight, dates of attendance, honors and awards received and other similar information.

-Parents of students who do not want this information released must indicate so on the Annual Parental Authorization Form and have it turned into the office within two week enrolling at Lowell Jr/Sr High School.
+Parents of students who do not want this information released must indicate so on the Annual Parental Authorization Form.
 The form is included in the registration packet or may be picked up in the office.

 CLOSED CAMPUS